-If you are building a business case to use narrative techniques in your organisation, here are some great quotes to spinkle throughout the story you might tell your executive.
+If you are building a business case to use narrative techniques in your organisation, here are some great quotes to sprinkle throughout the story you might tell your executive.

 Steven Johnson writes an essay in the New York Times pondering the future of writing with the availability of tools like DEVONThink.
 It helps you locate those ideas you managed to type into your computer and then promptly forgot by feeding the system a sentence of two, such as a paragraph from the new book you are writing.
 Steven tells us about the interesting new trains of though which have emerged using this approach.